LC-Linkous/tinySA_python/README.md

 * **Original Usage:** `leveloffset low|high|switch [output] {error}`
 * **Library Function Call:**
 * **Example Return:** empty bytearray
+* **Alias Functions:**
+    *
+* **CLI Wrapper Usage:**
 * **Notes:**  For the output corrections first ensure correct output levels at maximum output level.
 For the low output set the output to -50dBm and measure and correct the level with "leveloffset switch error" where For all output leveloffset commands measure the level with the leveloffset to zero and calculate error = measured level - specified level

 ### **line**
 * **Status:** TODO